Where do we go from here?

 Perhaps the most important effort in the world is underway right now and you are invited to join, whether it is the Live and Let Live Movement or by choosing to be a better human by example.
 The Live and Let Live Global Peace Movement is a serious effort undertaken by people worldwide who desire to live together in freedom and peace… the Moral Principle.
 We are united by a commitment to oppose all forms of aggression whether instituted by any person, group, organization, or government, and to inspire people to be good humans – the Legal Principle.
 We must succeed.
 It is our time and season.

 Despite firm, good faith disagreements on many issues, if we unite around one important fundamental principle, Live and Let Live, we could achieve and maintain freedom and peace in a way that optimizes human happiness and wellbeing better than ever previously achieved in human history.
 WE can do it!
+The website has a Business Network of members that is growing.
+Doing business with others you know support this effort builds community and trust relationships.

 Thanks for letting me into your hearts and minds for the moment.
 I believe we are on the cusp of destiny in our time, with so many factors pointing toward the need to come together for peace and our success in accomplishing it this century.